Equivalency assessment of active substances

 - mepiquat chloride AIR IV.

-More information on equivalency and the preparation of equivalency application is provided in EU Guidance Documents.
+More information on equivalency assessment and the preparation of equivalency application is provided in EU Guidance Documents.

-When you initiate a process for the equivalency approval of an active substance, please contact Tukes ppp.activesubstance (at) tukes.fi.
+When you initiate a process for the equivalency assessment of an active substance, please contact Tukes ppp.activesubstance (at) tukes.fi.
 Tukes provides advice related to submitting the application.